With some of the best sommeliers working in Sydney, here is our list of 5 unmissable places to eat beautiful food and drink great wine. ...READ MORE

 Pinot Noir and Cheese Pizza

 Since a cheese pizza isn’t as strongly-flavoured as pepperoni or peri peri chicken, pair it with a light and fruity red wine.
 A Pinot Noir works beautifully.
-The flavours of the wine match the fruity tomato sauce, and it has just enough acid to cut through oil.
+The flavours of the wine match the fruity tomato sauce, and it has just enough acid to cut through the oil.

 Syrah and Pepperoni Pizza